angelDova/PromptAI/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+[] Implement Search - Search by prompt - Search by tag - Search by username (Code has to be implemented within the Feed component)
+[] Implement Click on tag (Code has to be implemented within the Feed component) [] Implement View other profiles (New file/folder withing the profile directory app/profile----fetch post from a different user and re-use our existing Profile component thats within page.jsx)